-The ageing of coal fired power stations is currently in the news with the likely shutdown on Liddell Power Station in 2022.
+The ageing of coal fired power stations is currently in the news with the likely shutdown of Liddell Power Station in 2022.
 But industrial plants and utilities shutting due to old age is actually a bit unusual, as CCL Cunningham’s Peter Todd explains.

 Too huge and too expensive

+Making full assessments of creep fatigue risks would be a huge and expensive exercise that would include scheduling shutdowns, building scaffolding, removing insulation and doing sophisticated NDT testing with lots of complicated prep work on kilometres of pipework.
 It is very likely that some cracks and crack risk areas would be found and the required repairs would be very complicated and expensive.
-Add this to huge number of other problems that need to be repaired and managed in an aging plant, it is no wonder that AGL is keen to shut down Liddell.
+Add this to huge number of other problems that need to be repaired and managed in an ageing plant, it is no wonder that AGL is keen to shut down Liddell.